Finding a Top Financial Advisor Firm in Colorado Springs, Colorado

 First Affirmative Financial Network, LLC

-First Affirmative Financial Network, LLC has well over $100 million more in assets under management (AUM) than the second-ranking firm on this list, The Corundum Group, Inc. First Affirmative Financial Network is a fee-only firm and a subsidiary of Folio Parent, meaning it’s part of a larger network of companies and advisors.
+First Affirmative Financial Network, LLC has much more in assets under management (AUM) than the second-ranking firm on this list, The Corundum Group, Inc. First Affirmative Financial Network is a fee-only firm and a subsidiary of Folio Parent, meaning it’s part of a larger network of companies and advisors.

 You’ll need at least $50,000 to enter into an investment relationship with this firm.
 This is one of the lowest account minimums on this list.
 As such, it’s no surprise that nearly every client this firm has is not considered high-net-worth.